Historic new declaration for animals!

 Link to the Montreal Declaration translated into Danish

-Link to website where people with a PhD in moral or philosophical philosophy can sign the Montreal Declaration
+Link to the website where people with a PhD in moral or philosophical philosophy can sign the Montreal Declaration